New Life Toys is our employment ministry in the 14613 neighborhood of Rochester.

 "It gives people a sense of giving back and you know, being able to contribute which offers hope.
 Which is kind of the the tipping point to success," said Thurston.

 Each year the sale rotates locations for the holidays.
-This year, they are set up at the People's Ministry on Dewey Ave.
-They will be open from 10 a.m. to 2 p.m.
-December 5th, 12th, and 19th.
+In 2016 they set up at the People's Ministry on Dewey Ave.
+They were open from 10 a.m. to 2 p.m.
+Saturdays in December.

 Copyright 2015 Nexstar Broadcasting, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.